freelance platforms

 5. Envato Studio

-If you know about Themeforest you probably heard of Envato Studio.
-Both are run by Envato – a popular and in the same time controversial Australian platform for diverse creative goods, launched by Collis Ta’eed.
+If you know about Themeforest, you probably heard of Envato Studio.
+Envato runs both – a popular and, at the same time, controversial Australian platform for diverse creative goods, launched by Collis Ta’eed.
 The freelance service marketplace was started in 2013 and was initially called Microlancer.
-After 1 year it was renamed as Envato Studio and since then it’s offering plenty of projects/jobs for different categories like eCommerce & CMS development, WordPress, websites & programming, logo design & branding, online marketing, video & animation and more.
-BTW: You can use your exiting Envato account to join this marketplace and start selling your services.
+After 1 year it was renamed as Envato Studio.
+Since then, it’s offered many projects/jobs for different categories like eCommerce & CMS development, WordPress, websites & programming, logo design & branding, online marketing, video & animation, and more.
+BTW: You can use your existing Envato account to join this marketplace and start selling your services.

 studio-envato